gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 Pricing is often brought up in discussions about Vercel.
 There's a free tier at Vercel, which isn't available at cloud providers when you'd like to use managed Kubernetes.

 Vercel's paid tier starts at a $20 per seat monthly price tag.
 With additional charges, like $40 per 100 GBs of bandwidth after exceeding the first 1 TB in the free tier.
-For the sake of comparison, CICO charges $1 per additional 100GB.
+For the sake of comparison, CIVO charges $1 per additional 100GB.

 There's also one particular aspect to keep in mind when using Vercel.
 Vercel's fair use guidelines restrict commercial use for free accounts.
 So you'll need to use the paid plan if you're trying to make money out of your frontend app.